Learning to Bound Counterfactual Inference from Observational, Biased and Randomised Data: Background on Bayesian Networks and Structural Causal Models

 Computing counterfactual queries in an FSCM may be achieved via an auxiliary structure called a \emph{twin network} \citep{balke1994counterfactual}.
 This is simply an FSCM where the original endogenous nodes (and their SEs) have been duplicated, while remaining affected by the same exogenous variables.
-More general and compact structures might also be considered \citep{shpitser2007counterfactuals}.
+More general and compact structures (e.g., involving more than two copies of the same endogenous node) can be also considered \citep{shpitser2007counterfactuals}.
 Computing a counterfactual in the twin network of an FSCM is analogous to what is done with interventional queries provided that interventions and observations are associated with distinct copies of the same variable.
 BN inference eventually allows one to compute the counterfactual query in such an augmented model.